Preble Box Toe Company explosion: Explosion

 The first fire alarm was sounded by a twelve-year-old boy who had to be boosted up by a friend to reach the fire alarm box.
 Apparatuses from Swampscott, Marblehead and Saugus assisted the Lynn Fire Department at the scene while crews from Peabody and Revere filled the empty Lynn stations.
 John Kelley, owner of a laundry across the street from the factory, allowed his store to be used as a Red Cross station.

 Blaney family

-The home closest to the factory (44 Groveland Street) belonged to the Blaney family.
-It caught fire soon after the explosion.
+The home closest to the factory, at 44 Groveland Street, belonged to the Blaney family and caught fire soon after the explosion.
 Lillian Blaney and four of her children died as the walls of their home collapsed.
 The Blaneys' eldest daughter, Vivan, died in the hospital later that day.
-Two of the Blaney children escaped from the house but were badly burned and two others were not home when the disaster occurred.
-Lillian Blaney and her five children were buried in Pine Grove Cemetery on November 11, 1928.
+Two of the Blaney children escaped from the house but were badly burned, while two others were not at home when the disaster occurred.

+Lillian Blaney and her five children were buried in Waterside Cemetery in Marblehead, Massachusetts, on November 11.
 Over 500 people showed up to the funeral services.
-President Calvin Coolidge sent a letter of condolence to the family's eldest surviving son, Harry Blaney Jr. Family patriarch Harry Blaney died from his injuries on November 21.
-Lynn Mayor Ralph S. Bauer started a fund to aid the surviving Blaney children.
+President Calvin Coolidge sent a letter of condolence to the family's eldest surviving son, Harry Blaney Jr. Lynn Mayor Ralph S. Bauer started a fund to aid the surviving Blaney children.
+Family patriarch Harry Blaney died from his injuries on November 21.